Chart Color Schemes

 Winthrop is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Winthrop has a high level of cultural diversity, with 34.0% of its population speaking a language other than English at home and 47.9% born overseas.
-Christianity is the predominant religion in Winthrop, comprising 56.1% of the population.
-Notably, Buddhism is overrepresented in Winthrop compared to Greater Perth, making up 5.7% versus 2.9%.
+Winthrop's cultural diversity is notable, with 34.0% speaking a language other than English at home and 47.9% born overseas.
+Christianity is the predominant religion in Winthrop, making up 56.1%.
+Buddhism, however, is overrepresented at 5.7%, compared to Greater Perth's 2.9%.

 Frequently Asked Questions - Diversity